zdrive/aws-iot-button-php/README.md

 5. Using a text editor, open file "_settings.php" and update:
   -- MySQL Host, Login, Password, DB Name, IoT Button S/N

-6. Using a text editor, open "iot_button_click.php" and uncomment the line that respresents your time zone.
+6. Using a text editor, open "iot_button_click.php" and uncomment the line that respresents your time zone
   -- This step is optional, but important to get accurate results

 7. Using a text editor, open "index.php" and update the interval:
   -- Line 35: `setInterval(check,3000);`
   -- Interval is milleseconds, so 3000 = 3 seconds
+  -- This step is optional
-  -- Three seconds (3000) is fast enough for testing
+  -- Three seconds (3000) is fast enough for testing purposes
-  -- This step is optional.
-Use a longer interval (e.g., 30000 for 30 seconds) if you want to reduce the script's footprint in your website stats.
-Just leave it at 3000 if you don't care about the stats
+  -- Use a longer interval (e.g., 30000 for 30 seconds) to reduce the script's footprint in your website stats
+  -- Longer interval means you have to wait longer for click data to appear on your website -- Leave it at 3000 if you don't care about the impact on stats

 8. Copy PHP files to your site (e.g., upload via FTP)
 -- That's an old version of jQuery, so update it later